Osteopathy services in Moorgate, City of London.

 Osteopathy approaches your body from a holistic viewpoint, supporting healing by focusing on how your body systems are communicating.
 Osteopaths ensure your skeleton, muscles, ligaments and connective tissue are able to work harmoniously together.

 Benefits Clients With:

 - Postural problems due to pregnancy, sports injury, driving or work strain

 During your first osteopathy session, the osteopath will ask about your symptoms and previous medical care before carrying out a physical examination.
 Osteopaths use their hands to find muscle weakness, tenderness, pain and restriction in your body, particularly around your spine.

 Your osteopath will then use touch, physical manipulation, stretching and massage to relieve muscle tension and enhance the blood supply to your tissues.
-They may also provide advice on you posture and exercise to aid recovery and prevent symptoms recurring.
+They may also provide advice on your posture and movement, and exercise to aid recovery and prevent symptoms recurring.

 What would my initial consultation include?